rajdyp/study-decks/docs/k8s/k8s_quiz.md

 <!-- end of question -->

+## Pods

 ??? question annotate "Why pods are considered the basic building blocks in Kubernetes?"

-    - Pods provide a way to group and manage containers that need to work together allowing them to be treated as a single unit of deployment.
+    - Pods provide a way to group and manage containers that need to work together allowing them to be treated as a single unit of deployment, scaling, and resource allocation.

 <!-- end of question -->